IMS Support for Adobe Experience Manager as a Cloud Service ims-support-for-aem-as-a-cloud-service

 5. The AEM Administrator manages the local groups and permissions and privileges as usual.

-The Adobe Identity Management basics including IDP configuration are covered here.
+The Adobe Identity Management basics including IDP configuration are covered under Set up identity and Single Sign-On.

-Enterprise Administration and Admin Console usage is covered here.
+Enterprise Administration and Admin Console usage are covered under Welcome to the enterprise and teams admin guide.

 Onboarding Users in Admin Console onboarding-users-in-admin-console